KIIT-DU-BHUBANESWAR/gettingStartedWithGithubInAmalJyoti/Pradeep Sojan/readme.md

-My name is Pradeep Sojan and i programming.
+My name is Pradeep Sojan and i love programming.